-MSU is an affirmative action/equal opportunity institution.
-Michigan State University Extension educational programs and materials are available to all without regard to race, color, national origin, sex, disability, religion or age.
-Issued in furtherance of MSU Extension work, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
-Arlen Leholm, Director, MSU Extension, East Lansing, MI 48824.
+MSU is an affirmative-action equal-opportunity institution.
+Michigan State University Extension programs and materials are open to all without regard to race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, marital status, or family status. 🖬 Issued in furtherance of Extension work in agriculture and home economic acts of May 8 and June 20, 1914, in cooperation with the U.S. Department of Agriculture.
+Margaret A. Bethel, Extension director, Michigan State University, E. Lansing, MI 48824.
 This information is for educational purposes only.
 Reference to commercial products or trade names does not imply endorsement by MSU Extension or bias against those not mentioned.
-This bulletin becomes public property upon publication and may be reprinted verbatim as a separate or within another publication with credit to MSU.
-Reprinting cannot be used to advertise a commercial product or company.
+This bulletin becomes public property upon publication and may be printed verbatim with credit to MSU.
+Reprinting cannot be used to endorse or advertise a commercial product or company.
+Reprinted 5/02-15M-KMF/BRD, Price 25¢, single copy free to Michigan residents